Explore your visual creativity and learn industry-standard skills on our exciting BA (Hons) Film and Animation degree.

 |27||Time in lectures, seminars and similar||MidnightBlue|

 |73||Time in independent study||RoyalBlue|

 The School has great associations with many industry bodies and professional associations.
 We are members of the Association of Courses in Theatre Design, Association of Photographers, Association of Illustrators, D&AD (the professional association of designers and advertising), The Society of British Theatre Designers, The Association of Photographers in Higher Education, and the Royal Society of Arts.

 Jan Julian Rospond may hold the honour of being the only undergraduate to ever make a 3D stop-motion film.
-Jan made great use of the facilities offered at Birmingham City University to produce an RTS award winner that has taken him around the world, as ‘The Curse Of The Werewolf’ plays at international film festivals and continues to garner attention as an outstanding piece of work.
+Jan made great use of the facilities offered at the University to produce an RTS award winner that has taken him around the world, as ‘The Curse Of The Werewolf’ plays at international film festivals and continues to gather attention as an outstanding piece of work.

 You can see a trailer of the film here:

 "I am an award-winning animator and designer who has worked with high-profile clients such as Adobe, Fujifilm, Capital FM, and the BRIT Awards.
 Specialising in motion graphics and 2D narrative animation, my work has been part of Flatpack Film Festival two years running and been seen by over 5 million people on ITV."